sap-tutorials/Tutorials/tutorials/ml-fs-java-topic-detection/ml-fs-java-topic-detection.md

 ![SAP API Business Hub](05.png)

 As you will notice, the generated code is missing the Java import statements along with the `API_KEY`, the request expected form data for the file content.

+Click on the **Copy and Close**, then, save the code snippet in your favorite text editor.

 When using any of the APIs outside of the SAP API Business Hub, an application key is needed in every request header of your calls.